brianbancroft/OpenCanadaGeoData/README.md

 * [Yellowknife](https://www.yellowknife.ca/en/discovering-yellowknife/Open-Data.asp)

 ### Nunavit

+_As of right now, there appears to be no collection of data for nunavit in the open held by a provincial agency or below_

 ## All of Canada, from outside Canada or by the best of Canada
 There are some _stellar_ sources of data which exists outside of Canada with a global reach.
 I enjoy using this data and so can you!